superdima05/tidalgrabber/README.md

 # Tidal Grabber

 If you have a lossless subscription, and you want to get .flac files, you can use this python script.
+ONLY PYTHON 3 (python2 script in branch "master")

 Requirements:
   - tidalapi